AWS EC2

 - High-performance processors

-- Batch processing, scientific modeling
+- Batch processing, scientific modeling, gaming servers

 -